Haivision/srt/docs/API-functions.md

 called function should work.

 * `msgttl`: [IN].
 In **message** and **live mode** only, specifies the TTL for sending messages (in `[ms]`).
 Not used for receiving messages.
-A packet is scheduled for sending by this call and then waits in the sender buffer to be picked up at the moment when all previously scheduled data are already sent, which may be blocked when the data are scheduled faster than the network can afford to send.
-Default -1 means to wait indefinitely.
-If specified, then the packet waits for an opportunity to be sent over the network only up to this TTL, and then, if still not sent, the packet is discarded.
+If this value is not negative, it defines the maximum time up to which this message should stay scheduled for sending for the sake of later retransmission.
+A message is always sent for the first time, but the UDP packet carrying it may be (also partially) lost.
+In this case, a message with a limited TTL will be given up retransmission and discarded, if this time passes.

 * `inorder`: [IN].
 In **message mode** only, specifies that sent messages should be extracted by the receiver in the order of sending.
 This can be meaningful if